lscalese/docker-webgateway-sample/README.md

 ## Starting containers

-3. Run the IRIS container with your project:

 By default port 80 and 443 are mapped in `docker-compose.yml`, adapt with anothers ports if they are already used on your system.

 ```
 $ docker-compose up